Smad3/Automatic-Mermaid-Tree-Generator/README.md

 # Automatic Mermaid Tree Generator
 <details> <summary>EN - English</summary> <br>
 Mermaid Tree Generator made for Obsidian pluggin Templater.
-You need to insert tags in text to generate it.
+You need to insert specific customizable markers in text to generate it.

 You need to copy code from TreeGenerator  file to note in folder with all files, that you need.
 It also applies to files in folders inside of it.